AASF-IIITM/AASF-IIITM/README.md

     A React Native app used to calculate calculate all your mutual fund financial targets.

   - [aasf-website-backend](https://github.com/AASF-IIITM/aasf-website-backend)
+    Newly built backend for AASF Website(revamped).
+Yet to be released.

   - [FakeBook](https://github.com/AASF-IIITM/FakeBook)
     A new generation app for social networking based on the MERN stack.